Jane Ohlmeyer: Career

 She is member of the Royal Irish Academy, the Irish Manuscripts Commission and of a number of editorial and advisory boards including the Consortium of Humanities Centers and Institutes.

 In 2021 she was considered for the role of Provost of the college when the position was being considered for one of three women, including Linda Hogan and Linda Doyle, making it the first time a woman was provost since the founding of the college.

 Research

 Ohlmeyer is the author or editor of numerous articles and 13 books, including Volume 2 of The Cambridge History of Ireland, published in 2018.
 The Cambridge History of Ireland was launched in Dublin by President Michael D. Higgins, in London by former UK Prime Minister John Major and in Washington DC by President-elect Joe Biden.

-Her most recent book is an edition of Edward Hyde, earl of Clarendon's A Short View of the State and Condition of the Kingdom of Ireland (Oxford, 2020).
-She is currently working on a book provisionally titled Ireland, Empire and the Early Modern World which she will give as the Ford Lectures at the University of Oxford (2021).
+In 2020 she published an edition of Edward Hyde, 1st Earl of Clarendon's A Short View of the State and Condition of the Kingdom of Ireland (Oxford, 2020).

+In 2023 she published Making Empire: Ireland, Imperialism and the Early Modern World, based on James Ford Lectures given at the University of Oxford in 2021.

 To date, Ohlmeyer has been the Principal Investigator (PI) or co-PI for 25 research and research infrastructure projects, with awards totalling €22 million including: